UntitledModGame/UntitledModGame.github.io/blog/2024-03-26_component_projection.md

 <br/>

 # Pitfalls:
 **INCONSISTENCY:** If multiple components project to the same component, and they both try to provide a value, only one will succeed.
+(This is kinda similar to the [diamond-problem in OOP.](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem))

 **MEMORY EFFICIENCY:** For rcomp projection, its a bit inefficient, since we need to keep track of who is currently projecting to what component in the event of removal.
 This involves storing an entity in a SSet per projection.